-11 Other Matters
+12 Other Matters

-11.1 How has COVID-19 impacted document execution and delivery requirements and mechanics in your jurisdiction during 2020 (including in respect of notary requirements and delivery of original documents)?
-Do you anticipate any changes in document execution and delivery requirements and mechanics implemented during 2020 due to COVID-19 to continue into 2021 and beyond?
+12.1 How has COVID-19 impacted document execution and delivery requirements and mechanics in your jurisdiction during 2021 (including in respect of notary requirements and delivery of original documents)?
+Do you anticipate any changes in document execution and delivery requirements and mechanics implemented during 2020/2021 due to COVID-19 to continue into 2022 and beyond?

 Due to the formalities required in Chile for the execution of certain documents or perfection of contracts, and the rigid structure by which notaries and public registrars need to abide, the COVID-19 pandemic added significant constraints and delay in closing transactions, as those institutions had to reduce their working hours and apply strict protocols, which in turn led to the accumulation of pending requests.
-Furthermore, the requirement in certain cases for personal appearance before notaries in order to execute public deeds, and the quarantine declared in certain areas of the country, made the signing process even more difficult.
+However, those delays are decreasing, as notary working hours have returned to normal, general quarantines have ceased and COVID-19 measures are more manageable.

-The Santiago Court of Appeals has recently issued a resolution clarifying what flexibilities notaries may or may not have/ implement in their jurisdictions, such as:
+The Santiago Court of Appeals issued a resolution clarifying what flexibilities notaries may or may not have/implement in their jurisdictions, such as:

-- (i) clarifying that notaries may use advanced electronic signature devices as long as it is personal and non-transferable, on the days and hours of operation of their notarial office and in relation to verified actions within their jurisdictional territory, in strict compliance with the law and resolutions issued by the Supreme Court of Chile on the matter; - (ii) regarding the authorisation of public deeds, the notary may only authorise signatures stamped in his presence; - (iii) the signatures that the grantors stamp on private instruments may be authorised by the notary when it is done in a semi-present way or by telematic means, provided that the remote identity verification is done in a way that guarantees that the notary can attest to the knowledge of or the identity of the signatories; - (iv) regarding authorisation of signatures stamped on private instruments, in a remote manner, whose authenticity is confirmed by the notary, one should note the following: (a) the use of databases or technological platforms to verify the identity of the signatories or the authenticity of their signatures is permitted, provided that they are of an official nature or that they belong to the notary's office and are of its sole responsibility; and (b) the redirection or derivation of this kind of procedure to private and external platforms or databases is prohibited; and - (v) the authorisation of electronic signatures stamped on bills of exchange or promissory notes, or on endorsements or protests, is not permitted.
+(i) clarifying that notaries may use advanced electronic signature devices provided it is personal and non-transferable, on the days and hours of operation of their notarial office and in relation to verified actions within their jurisdictional territory, in strict compliance with the law and resolutions issued by the Supreme Court of Chile on the matter;

+- (ii) regarding the authorisation of public deeds, the notary may only authorise signatures stamped in his presence; - (iii) the signatures that the grantors stamp on private instruments may be authorised by the notary when it is done in a semi-present way or by telematic means, provided that the remote identity verification is done in a way that guarantees that the notary can attest to the knowledge of or the identity of the signatories; - (iv) regarding authorisation of signatures stamped on private instruments, in a remote manner, whose authenticity is confirmed by the notary, one should note the following: (a) the use of databases or technological platforms to verify the identity of the signatories or the authenticity of their signatures is permitted, provided that they are of an official nature or that they belong to the notary's office and are of its sole responsibility; and (b) the redirection or derivation of this kind of procedure to private and external platforms or databases is prohibited; and - (v) the authorisation of electronic signatures stamped on bills of exchange or promissory notes, or on endorsements or protests, is not permitted.

-In any case, it is clarified that the exercise of notarial functions, whether in person or online, can only be carried out within the territory for which the notary has been appointed.
+In any case, it has been clarified that the exercise of notarial functions, whether in person or online, can only be carried out within the territory for which the notary has been appointed.